Chapter 13:

 "Now you got me curious."

 "Too bad.
 Curiosity killed the cat!"
 She lifted and tucked Furbolt into her arms.
-"You probably wanna chat about Dominion's Paradise, right?
+"Probably wanna chat about Dominion's Paradise, right?
 Let's talk about that then—instead of government secrets."

 "Oh yeah, I'm wondering about your fave characters and stuff."
 Would it be the heroic protagonist Daichi?
 Or the gorgeous cleric Sanae?
 Maybe someone else from the guild?

 "Interrogate me downstairs then because I'm hungry."
-She stood up with my cat and heaved herself towards the door.
+She stood up with my cat then heaved herself towards the door.
 "M-Maybe we gotta feed Furbolt a bit less too."

 "Hey, you're the one fattening him up.
 Now he follows you everywhere."